 No WHT on royalty payments.

-Generally no. However, there could be capital gains tax on foreign shareholders selling off their shares with underlying Hungarian real estate (certain thresholds apply in this respect).
-This CGT applies only where a treaty provides for this.
+Generally no. However, there could be capital gains tax on foreign shareholders selling Hungarian property-rich shares (certain thresholds apply in this respect).
+The CGT applies only where a treaty provides for it.

 Dividends received are exempt unless received from a Controlled Foreign Company (CFC), or if tax deductible abroad.

 Exemption is available subject to certain conditions, unless obtained from investment in a CFC.

 Tax losses incurred from 2015 may be carried forward for 5 years and can be offset against up to 50 percent of the tax base in any one year.
 Tax losses incurred in tax years starting in 2014 can be utilized by applying the rules in force as at December 31, 2014, i.e. until the end of the tax year beginning in 2025 at the latest.

 Only minimal registration fees at a fixed amount are due: HUF 600,000 (approximately EUR 2,000) for European Companies, HUF 100,000 (approximately EUR 340) for public and private limited companies and limited liability companies, HUF 50,000 (approximately EUR 172) for partnerships limited by shares and limited partnerships, HUF 30,000 (approximately EUR 117) for private companies, HUF 50,000 (approximately EUR 170) in the case of branches and commercial representatives.
 The duty is 40 percent of the abovementioned amount when increasing share capital.

 On the transfer of shares (except in the case of shares in real estate companies stated below) and other assets: 0 percent.